STUDY JAPANESE ONLINE WITH NATIVES HERE

 Ramen or Lamen - Noodle Soup

-Ramen is a simple dish that consists of a noodle soup with a variety of ingredients and flavors.
-Restaurants usually make their own noodles used in the dish, which are very similar to noodles ramen (only in appearance).
+Ramen It is a simple dish that consists of a noodle soup with a variety of ingredients and flavors.
+Usually, restaurants make their own noodles used in the dish, which closely resembles instant ramen (only in appearance).

-There are hundreds of different types of ramens, some chefs take a lifetime to perfect their original recipe, lamen it can take up to 12 hours.
-There are thousands of ramen restaurants across Japan.
+There are hundreds of different types of ramens, some chefs spend a lifetime perfecting their original recipe, the preparation of some ラーメン can take even 12 hours.
+There are thousands of ramen restaurants scattered throughout Japan.

 A Traditional Ramen